1.1 Target population of youth policy

 The Fundamental Law of Hungary mentions young people twice.
 The National Avowal contains a more general, moral statement about the role of the future generation:

-The two most recent youth-related documents are the National Youth Strategy (Nemzeti Ifjúsági Stratégia, referred hereinafter to as NYS) and the Programme for the Future of the New Generation Youth Policy Framework Programme, which entered into force as a government programme.
-Both programmes contain definitions for youth.
+The two most recent youth-related documents were the National Youth Strategy (NYS) and the Programme for the Future of the New Generation Youth Policy Framework Programme, which entered into force as a government programme.
+However, the NYS expired in 2024 and has not been replaced since, and references to the Programme for the Future of the New Generation have become increasingly rare.
+Both programmes contained definitions for youth, but their relevance and impact have diminished over time.

 Youth Guarantee Programme